brownjasonlee/Taskception/GITHUB-ACTIONS-DEPLOYMENT.md

 4. **Database Connection**: App works without database - check Supabase secrets if persistence needed
 5. **Configure Pages Error**: If you see "TypeError: error must be an instance of Error" in the Configure Pages step, this is a known issue with SHA-pinned `configure-pages` action - the workflow uses `@v5` tag instead for compatibility
 6. **Cache Service Warnings**: "Failed to save/restore: Cache service responded with 503" are temporary GitHub service issues and don't affect deployment success
+7. **Deprecated Cache Action**: If you see errors about deprecated `actions/cache` versions, ensure you're using `@v4` tag (not SHA) due to GitHub's specific deprecation policy for cache actions

 ### Debug Steps
 1. Check the Actions tab for detailed logs